ikbalcaus/HandSketch/readme.md

 ## Gestures

-Hand Drawing Canvas recognizes the following hand gestures:
+This project recognizes following hand gestures:

 - **Writing Gesture**:
   Extend the point finger and the close thumb